Preparing for the PA national examination

 Each physician associate (PA) national examination diet sees a new cohort of PA students register, hoping to join the PA profession.
 Preparing for an exam is vital to success, although knowing where to begin and structuring study time effectively can seem overwhelming.

-Here, FPA Board member Alexandra Chase shares her journey to becoming a qualified PA, along with some top tips for exam success.
+Here, qualified FPA member Alexandra Chase shares her journey to becoming a qualified PA, along with some top tips for exam success.
 Currently working as a PA in general practice, Alexandra is also a lecturer at the University of Birmingham and a member of the PA National Exam (PANE) Board.

 When did you take your PA national exam and what